bnb-chain/greenfield-python-sdk/README.md

 This SDK support latest Greenfield Mainnet version (v1.1.0).

+For more information about the Greenfield Python SDK, please check the following website: [Greenfield Python SDK](https://bnb-chain.github.io/greenfield-python-sdk/)

 ## Installation

 First you will need to `generate a shared library` to be able to use the object module.